 Take a journey to Orange County’s most historic taverns, restaurants and inns on the Historic Tavern Trail of the Hudson Valley!
 The Tavern Trail stops feature fascinating history, authentic surroundings, and great local food.
-Trail travelers will meet friends old and new, learn more about Orange County’s historic places, and can try the special Tavern Trail signature cocktail, the “Apple Jack Downing,” featuring local ingredients.
-The Tavern Trail provides the perfect social night out for those who love history to learn about Orange County’s greatest landmark taverns and their place in our County’s history, from the Revolutionary War to Prohibition and beyond.
+The Tavern Trail provides the perfect social night out for those who love history to learn about Orange County’s greatest landmark taverns and their place in our County’s past, from the Revolutionary War to Prohibition and beyond.

 BENNY HAVENS PUB & RESTAURANT

 293 Main Street Highland Falls, New York (845) 446-3290